Skip to main content

 Special Education Needs

-Our small learning support department works closely with teachers, parents and outside agencies to support those children who have additional needs.
+Our learning support department works closely with teachers, parents/carers and outside agencies to support those children who have additional needs.
 Support is given within the classroom as well as individually and in small groups.
-Currently we have no children with a statement or EHC Plan.

 Condition Provision for in school